-- Adopting and maintaining the budget for the upcoming fiscal year. - Exercising continuing oversight over school operations. - Ensuring that the services of a certified public accountant have been retained for the annual financial audit. - If necessary, monitoring a corrective action plan. - If necessary, monitoring a financial recovery plan. - Participating in governance training. - Reporting annual progress to the Charter School Commission. - Appointing a representative to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, and resolve disputes. - Oversight of critical hiring decisions, staff contracts, and compensation schedules. - Development and approving policies, including a Staff and Faculty Handbook and the Student and Parent Handbook. - Adopting policies establishing standards of ethical conduct for instructional personnel and school administrators. - Setting goals for student achievement and for school improvement. - Evaluating results of internal and external testing as evidence of whether the school is meeting the Board's stated goals. - Evaluating school management's performance.
+- 1. Adopting and maintaining the budget for the upcoming fiscal year. - 2.
+Exercising continuing oversight over school operations. - 3.
+Ensuring that the services of a certified public accountant have been retained for the annual financial audit, and reviewing and approving the audit report. - 4.
+If necessary, monitoring a corrective action plan. - 5.
+If necessary, monitoring a financial recovery plan. - 6.
+Participating in governance training. - 7.
+Annually reporting progress to the Charter School Commission. - 8.
+Appointing a representative to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, and resolve disputes. - 9.
+Overseeing hiring decisions, staff contracts, and compensation schedules. - 10.
+Development and approving policies, including a Staff and Faculty Handbook and the Student and Parent Handbook. - 11.
+Adopting policies establishing standards of ethical conduct for instructional personnel and school administrators. - 12.
+Setting goals for student achievement and for school improvement. - 13.
+Evaluating results of internal and external testing as evidence of whether the school is meeting the Board's stated goals. - 14.
+Evaluating school management's performance.